omni4d/model/README.md

 # An Omni4d Model

 An omni4d model contains signs which refer to objects in the real world.
-There are 4 basic types of sign:
+There are four types of sign:

 * Individual - Refers to an object which has constant identity over time